cfpb/design-system/docs/pages/heroes.md

         variation_specs: >-
           #### Hero with photograph

-          * Two images must be created, one for large and one for small screens
+          * Two images must be created, one for large and one for small screens.

-          * Large and small screen images should contain the same elements but can differ compositionally
+          * Large and small screen images should contain the same elements but can differ compositionally.

-          * When selecting a photo include a 30px horizontal margin of clear space between text and image area
+          * When selecting a photo, include a 30px horizontal margin of clear space between text and image area.

-          * Type contrast ratios cannot be mathematically determined for photos so special care should be paid when selecting these images
+          * Type contrast ratios cannot be mathematically determined for photos, so special care should be paid when selecting these images.

-          * To conserve vertical space, small screen image should be as short as possible
+          * To conserve vertical space, small screen image should be as short as possible.

           * Photo dimensions for large screens (exact): 1230px x 285px

           * Photo dimensions for small screens: 600px (exact) x 338px (maximum)

+          * Export photos as PNG files.

           ![Image of larger photographic hero graphic with dimensions](/design-system/images/uploads/hero_style_photo_large.png "Image of larger photographic hero graphic with dimensions")